Sadwavirus

 Sadwavirus is a genus of viruses in the order Picornavirales, in the family Secoviridae.
 Plants (specifically Satsuma mandarin trees) serve as natural hosts.
-There are three subgenera and five species in this genus.
+There are three subgenera and thirteen species in this genus.
 Diseases associated with this genus include: satsuma dwarf virus disease which causes spoon-shaped leaves on citrus tree.
 Symptoms are enations, multiple flushing, stunting or dwarfing, reduction in number and size of leaves and fruits.
 The name of this genus comes from one of its species: Satsuma dwarf virus.

 Taxonomy

-The following subgenera and species are recognized:
+The following subgenera and species are recognized.
+Species in each subgenus are listed by scientific name and followed by the exemplar virus of the species.